 Volunteer Generation Fund: an opportunity created by the 2009 Edward M. Kennedy Serve America Act (SAA) designed to increase the number of people serving in meaningful roles as volunteers.
 In Iowa, Volunteer Generation Fund grants support volunteer centers in strengthening the infrastructure for effective local volunteering.

 Service Enterprise Initiative (SEI): Volunteer Iowa is leading the state’s Service Enterprise Initiative by providing certification and spearheading promotion efforts.
 A Service Enterprise organization fundamentally leverages volunteers and their skills across all levels of the organization to successfully deliver on the organization’s social mission.
 The Service Enterprise Initiative is an organizational change model that empowers the nonprofit to more efficiently engage volunteers and effectively address community needs.
 Learn more.

 Volunteer Centers of Iowa (VCI): a statewide network that connects, builds, promotes and mobilizes Iowa Volunteer Centers.
-Volunteer Centers of Iowa meet on a regular basis via conference call and in-person meetings.
-The meetings serve to provide training, networking and information-sharing opportunities for members.
+Volunteer Centers of Iowa meet on a regular basis to provide training, networking and information-sharing opportunities for members.

 State Volunteer Recognition Programs: Volunteer Iowa coordinates the state of Iowa’s two most prestigious volunteer recognition programs:

 - Governor’s Volunteer Awards provide all Iowa nonprofit, charitable, and government organizations with a non-competitive, easy, and low-cost way to honor local volunteers with state-level recognition.

 - Iowa Volunteer Hall of Fame is the most prestigious state-level honor volunteers can receive.